MysteryBlokHed/ls-proxy/README.md

 This library solves these problems using JS proxies.
 It also has great IDE support thanks to it being written in TypeScript.
-You can also use it with vanilla JS with the Webpacked file (`ls-proxy.user.js`), which is useful to test it in the browser or while writing UserScripts.
+You can also use it with vanilla JS with the Webpacked file (`ls-proxy.user.js` or `ls-proxy.min.user.js`), which is useful to test it in the browser, when not using a JS bundler, or while writing UserScripts.

 Here's all it takes to store a stringifed JSON object in localStorage and automatically change it: